+You may have blood tests to check for proteins produced by cancer cells.
+These proteins are called tumour markers.
+The most common tumour marker for ovarian cancer is CA125.
 The level of CA125 may be higher in some cases of ovarian cancer.
 It can also rise for reasons other than cancer, including ovulation, menstruation, irritable bowel syndrome, liver or kidney disease, endometriosis or fibroids.

-CA125 blood tests are sometimes included in follow-up tests.
+After treatment – CA125 blood tests are sometimes included in follow-up tests.

-Your doctor may recommend a number of imaging scans and investigations to work out how far the cancer has spread.
-You may also have chest x-rays to check the lungs for cancer or fluid.
+Your doctor may recommend a number of imaging scans to look for any pelvic mass, but they don’t confirm if any mass found is cancer.
+Imaging scans can also work out how far the cancer has spread.

-A pelvic ultrasound uses echoes from soundwaves to create a picture of your uterus and ovaries on a computer.
+A pelvic ultrasound uses soundwaves to create a picture of your uterus and ovaries.
+The soundwaves echo when they meet something dense, like an organ or tumour, then a computer creates a picture from these echoes.
 A technician called a sonographer does the scan.
-It can be done in two ways:
+A pelvic ultrasound appointment usually takes 15–30 minutes.

 The transvaginal ultrasound is often the preferred type of ultrasound, as it provides a clearer picture of both the ovaries and uterus.

-The contrast may make you feel hot all over and leave a bitter taste in your mouth, and you may also feel a sudden urge to pass urine.
-These sensations usually ease quickly, but tell the person carrying out the scan if they don’t go away.
+While a CT scan can be noisy, it is painless.
+The contrast may make you feel hot all over and leave a bitter taste in your mouth, and you may feel a sudden urge to pass urine.
+These sensations usually pass quickly, but tell the person carrying out the scan if they don’t go away.

 The scan takes about 10–20 minutes, but it may take extra time to prepare and then wait for the scan.
-While a CT scan can be noisy, it is painless.
 You usually go home as soon as the CT scan is over.

 Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast during previous scans.
-You should also let them know if you have diabetes or kidney disease, or if you are pregnant or breastfeeding.
+You should also let them know if you have diabetes or kidney disease, or are pregnant or breastfeeding.

 A PET (positron emission tomography) scan combined with a CT scan is a specialised imaging test.
-It provides more detailed information about the cancer than a CT scan on its own.
-Only some people need this test.
-Medicare covers the cost of PET scans only for ovarian cancer that has returned, so they are not often used for the first diagnosis.
+It provides more information about the activity of the cancer than a CT scan on its own, which mainly shows the shape and size of the tumours.